Doctoral Program Details

 A writing sample, an academic paper is highly preferred but other formats are acceptable.
 (Send directly to the College of Social Sciences – address above).

 Note: Applicants with a Bachelor’s degree will be considered, although applicants with graduate degrees, e.g. a Master’s degree are preferred.
 Those with degrees outside of psychology are welcome as well as those with degrees in the field of psychology.
 Additional courses in the Department of Psychology at the University of West Georgia may be required due to disciplinary background or level of educational attainment.
 After your complete application has been received by the College of Social Sciences, it will be sent to the Director of the Ph.D.
 Program.

 We only accept applications for fall semester.
 The application deadline date is January 10th.
 For more information on deadline dates, please refer to the link below:

 Admission Process Checklist

-The Graduate Studies Application Process checklist is available here: Graduate Program Checklist for the PhD in Psychology_2012.pdf
+The Graduate Studies Application Process checklist is available here: Graduate Checklist for the PhD program.

 This program admits during Fall Semester only.

 Fall Admission Only: The deadline date is always January 10th.

 Specific dates for Admissions (Undergraduate Only), Financial Aid, Fee Payment, Registration, Start/End of Term Dates, Final Exams, etc. are available in THE SCOOP at http://www.westga.edu/registrar/766.php.